wjbetech/Atomology/implementation.md

 ## 4. Hangman-Style Game Mode

 - Implement a new mode where users guess the element name letter by letter (like Hangman).
-- Show blanks for each letter, track incorrect guesses, and provide hints.
+- Show blanks for each letter, track incorrect guesses, and provide hints.wwwwwwwwwwwww
 - Integrate with existing state management and scoring.

 ## 5. Localized Personal Hiscores